amruthapurnavadrevu/Used-Car-Price-Prediction/README.md

 ### Conclusion

-In this coursework, we delve into two primary aspects: predicting used car prices.
-Clustering identifies data distribution and outliers, while decision trees identify key features that influence pricing.
-Our validated hypothesis asserts that the random forest regressor surpasses both decision trees and linear regression in predicting the price.
+For used car price prediction, clustering was used to identify data distribution and outliers, while decision trees were used to identify key features that influence pricing.
+The validated hypothesis asserts that the random forest regressor surpasses both decision trees and linear regression in predicting the price.

 The dataset is deemed realistic as it encompasses a diverse range of cars, spanning from low-end to luxury vehicles.
 The insights into key features influencing prices align with intuition, instilling confidence in the models' potential performance if deployed.
 However, it's crucial to acknowledge a trade-off between performance and computational efficiency in our models.
 While the accuracy may not be flawless, it is sufficiently high to provide valuable insights into the influential features and offer a reliable estimate of prices for a given set of features.
 If deployed, potential challenges related to computational efficiency could be mitigated by optimizing algorithms or leveraging parallel processing capabilities, ensuring a balance between accuracy and efficiency.